List of political parties in Switzerland

 This is a list of political parties in Switzerland.

 Switzerland has a multi-party system.
 Since 1959, the four largest parties have formed a coalition government, according to a Zauberformel or "magic formula".
 This arithmetic formula divides the seven cabinet seats among representatives of the four largest parties.

 Political parties in Switzerland

 Federal and cantonal parliaments

-The following parties are represented either in the Swiss Federal Assembly as of 2022 or in cantonal parliaments and executive councils as of 2021.
-For their names in the 4 national languages of Switzerland, see #Names in the national languages below.
+The following parties are represented in the Swiss Federal Assembly or cantonal parliaments and executive councils as of 2024.
+For their names in the four national languages of Switzerland, see #Names in the national languages below.

 For more detailed information on the political positions of some of the parties listed below, see here: For Swiss political party strength on the municipal level, see here:

 Minor parties

 The following groups or parties are not represented at either the cantonal or national level (but may hold positions in municipal parliaments).